Marmot Basin

 Marmot Basin is an alpine ski area located on Marmot Mountain in Alberta's Jasper National Park.
 It has 91 named runs on four mountain faces with 3,000 vertical feet of drop.
 The area has a lift capacity of close to 12,000 skiers per hour on seven lifts.
 The season runs from mid-November to early May.
-It is located twenty minutes south of Jasper and sees two million visitors a year.
+It is located twenty minutes south of Jasper and has two million visitors annually.

 Amenities

-The Rental & Repair shop offers rentals of skis, snowboards, boots, and poles.
-The Snow Sports School offers lessons, clinics, and a variety of children's programs.
+Marmot Basin rents skis, snowboards, boots, and poles.
+The Snow Sports School offers lessons and children's programs.

-There are three mountain day lodges: Caribou Chalet at the base area and Eagle and Paradise Chalets at mid-mountain.
-There is no current overnight on-mountain lodging at Marmot Basin.
+There are three mountain day lodges: Caribou Chalet at the base of the ski hill and the Eagle and Paradise Chalets that are mid-mountain.
+There is no overnight on-mountain lodging at Marmot Basin.

-Marmot Basin has three terrain parks on the mountain, which feature various rail slides, table tops, and jumps.
-Marmot offers a terrain park in the Lower, Mid, and Upper Mountains.
+Marmot Basin has three terrain parks – lower, mid, and upper mountain – with rail slides, table tops, and jumps.